IBM-Cloud/ibmcloud-image-builder/README.md

 * go 1.13
 * python3 3.6.9 (pyenv, pipenv)
 * ansible 2.9.9
+* texlive-full 2019
+* graphviz 2.42
+* noweb 2.11b

-The building time of this Docker image is about 7 mins from my machines, it takes long.
+The building time of this Ubuntu Docker image is > 10 mins from my machines, it takes very long.
 While preparing a repository in docker hub, maybe worthy to try once.
 It won't be changed very often any more.

 # Available images